Hydropolis 2020: Water sensitive stormwater is Business As Usual – what is next for WA?

 - Managing “All stormwater on lots” – new solutions, Troy Boekeman, Cossill & Webley

-Proceedings on Day 1 will be followed by networking drinks at 5pm, combined with the Stormwater WA awards, presented by the Director General of the Department of Water and Environmental Regulation, Mike Rowe.
+Proceedings on Day 1 will be followed by networking drinks at 5.30pm, SWA AGM, combined with the Stormwater WA Awards, presented by the Director General of the Department of Water and Environmental Regulation, Mike Rowe.

-We are looking for industry participation on Day 2, with the morning session highlighting the latest research in water sensitive stormwater management.
-The afternoon session will provide an opportunity for stakeholders to get involved in key Waterwise Perth Initiatives, as we start a discussion about the delivery of Actions 22 and 26 and get your input on:
+Day 2, the morning session highlights the latest research in water sensitive stormwater management.
+The afternoon session will provide an opportunity for stakeholders to get involved in key Waterwise Perth Initiatives during the Industry Workshop.

-Stormwater WA would like to acknowledge our Gold sponsor and Venue sponsor, the Department of Water and Environmental Regulation.
+Stormwater WA would like to acknowledge our Gold sponsor, the Department of Water and Environmental Regulation.